Integrated and Sustainable Urban Transport Systems for Smart Cities in India (SMART-SUT)

-Title: Integrated Sustainable Urban Transport Systems for Smart Cities
+Title: Integrated and Sustainable Urban Transport Systems for Smart Cities in India (SMART-SUT)

 Commissioned by: German Federal Ministry for Economic Development and International Cooperation (BMZ)